DM-GY-6063-2023F-D/DM-GY-6063-2023F-D/_pages/setup.md

 ## Git and Github

-Sign-up for a free [github](https://github.com) account.
-Pick a username, add your name to your profile, send me a link to your profile ([video](https://www.youtube.com/watch?v=ZVRuPO8nCLA)).
+Sign-up for a free [github](https://github.com) account and add your name to your profile ([video](https://www.youtube.com/watch?v=ZVRuPO8nCLA)).

 I recommend creating an organization for keeping this course's materials separate from other repositories or materials you might want to add to your account ([video](https://www.youtube.com/watch?v=wnFm5fYGzso)).

 Download and install [GitHub Desktop](https://desktop.github.com/).
 This is the easiest way to install and setup git, specially on Windows computers ([video](https://www.youtube.com/watch?v=dN5A0kDdCwk)).
-(Feel free to skip this if you already have git installed and you are comfortable using the command line interface).
+(Feel free to skip this if you already have git installed or you are comfortable using the command line interface).

 ## Arduino IDE